Understanding Medicare Part D's True Out-of-Pocket Limit

 Posted on July 6, 2024 By Jeff Snyder

 Of all the reasons to enroll in Medicare insurance coverage, making health care more affordable is perhaps the biggest for millions of beneficiaries.
-One of the benefits found in Medicare Advantage plans is a maximum-out-of-pocket (MOOP) limit, but is there anything similar that will help with out-of-pocket costs for Medicare Part D?
+One element of Medicare Advantage plans is a maximum-out-of-pocket (MOOP) limit.
+Is there an out-of-pocket limit for Medicare Part D?

 What is TrOOP in the Medicare Program?

-If you have a Medicare Part D plan, you do have a special MOOP limit, called the TrOOP, short for True Out-of-Pocket limit.
-Each TrOOP Medicare Part D limit is there to regulate the amount of out-of-pocket costs you have through your drug plan in a year.
-Once you’ve reached your TrOOP Part D limit, you’ll exit the “donut hole” and enter catastrophic coverage.
-This means the Medicare program and your plan will start covering most of your out-of-pocket costs for applicable prescriptions.
+Beginning in 2025, if you have a Medicare Part D plan, you have an annual MOOP limit of $2,000 for prescription costs.
+Once you’ve reached this $2,000 Part D limit, you’ll enter catastrophic coverage.
+This means the Medicare program and your plan will start covering most of your out-of-pocket costs for applicable prescriptions for the remainder of the plan year.

-While these limits are set by the Centers for Medicare & Medicaid Services (CMS), there are other ways you can save money depending on your Medicare Part D plan.
-These can all help you avoid reaching your TrOOP limit by keeping costs down.
+While this limit is set by the Centers for Medicare & Medicaid Services (CMS), there are other ways you can save money depending on your Medicare Part D plan.
+These can all help you avoid reaching your catastrophic coverage by keeping costs down.

 What Counts Toward TrOOP?